-Coronavirus pandemic update – our new environment team adviser, Sara Jeffrey, is publishing family activity sheets packed full of ideas on how families can engage with nature together and remind us how awesome creation is.
+Coronavirus pandemic update – our new environment team officer, Sara Jeffery, is publishing family activity sheets packed full of ideas on how families can engage with nature together and remind us how awesome creation is.
 The activity sheets are available to download from this page, and from the Coronavirus support section of the website.

 As Christians, we are called to be good stewards of the earth which God has entrusted to us.
 We are also called to love our neighbours; this includes our global neighbours who are feeling the effects of climate change first and worst; and our future neighbours, who will inherit this world from us.